 (33-1) Broadcast feature

 In the broadcast features, DCI format should be in bracket to signify that a new DCI format value should be devised as “Fallback MBS DCI”.
-Moreover, the feature 33-1/1 mention MCCH-RNTI, which has not been agreed, and should be removed for now as there is an alternative being discussed for change notification. finally, the support of interslot TDM between unicast and broadcast is limited to RRC CONNECTED state.
+Moreover, the feature 33-1/1 mention MCCH-RNTI, which has not been agreed, and should be removed for now as there is an alternative being discussed for change notification.
+Finally, the support of interslot TDM between unicast and broadcast is limited to RRC CONNECTED state.

 The following shows the revise feature 33-1 (unchanged columns removed)